roaringlands/roaringlands.github.io/codex/characters/butcher-in-scarlet.md

 To see the Butcher in Scarlet is to face the end.
 Not in glorious battle, but in screaming, helpless ruin.
 He doesn’t just kill.

 He devours hope.

+{: .box-note}
+This content was written using Generative AI, then edited and revised prior to posting it on this site.